 How We Work

-The Bainum Family Foundation is a private operating foundation, which means that we both directly operate (using our own staff, facilities and partnerships) and support (through other organizations) programs in our area of interest: educational programs and projects assisting underserved children and youth, from early childhood through post-secondary education, primarily in the Washington, D.C., and Baltimore metropolitan areas.
+The Bainum Family Foundation is a private operating foundation, which means that we both directly operate (using our own staff, facilities and partnerships) and support (through other organizations) programs in our area of interest: educational programs and projects assisting underserved children and youth, from early childhood through post-secondary education, primarily in the Washington, D.C. metropolitan areas.

 As an operating foundation, we work hand in hand with our constituents and partner organizations to achieve our goals.
 Specifically, our operating status enables us to: